 Abortion relief versus emotional fallout- The widely reported sense of relief immediately following an abortion and the frequent absence of clearly attributable symptoms in the first few years after the procedure may lead one to believe that abortion causes little emotional harm.
 That, however, doesn’t align with the experiences of most women seeking our post-abortion services.
 They consistently describe disturbing negative emotions as well as self-destructive behaviors related to their abortion experience.

 Does PAS exist?
 Even though the existence of Post-Abortion Stress has been in contention among professionals studying the issue, a growing body of evidence affirms the existence of PAS in some women.
 More longitudinal studies are needed, since signs of disturbance often become apparent 5, 10, or even 15 years after the procedure.
 Research has shown that several factors may increase the risk of Post-Abortion Stress.
 They include the woman's age, the abortion circumstances, the stage of pregnancy at which the abortion occurs, and the woman's religious beliefs.

 Get support for your healing- The more signs you have, the greater the likelihood you may benefit from peer support at A Hope Center.
 Serious emotional disturbance, however, should be addressed by a professional counselor.

-Please call Lisa at 260-969-6633 for an explanation of our program and/or a referral to a mental health professional.
+Please call A Hope Center at 260-422-3544 for an explanation of our program and/or a referral to a mental health professional.
 Remember … You are welcome here.
 You are safe here.
 You will find help here.